pbtrad/python_unit_testing/README.md

 # python_unit_testing
-Basic unit testing with unittest.
+Recap on basic unit testing with unittest.